» Syncing Kubernetes and Consul Services

 » Sync Enable/Disable

 By default, all valid services (as explained above) are synced.
-This default can be changed as configuration to the sync process.
+This default can be changed using the configuration.
 Syncing can also be explicitly enabled or disabled using an annotation:

 » Service Name